How Much Does Wedding Insurance Cost in 2026?

 Reimburses costs if you reschedule (not cancel).
 Useful for weather delays or emergencies that don’t fully cancel the event.

-Hidden Fees & Things to Watch
+Hidden Fees and Things to Watch

 1. Deductibles